AlAssafRaha/Customer-Churn-Prediction/README.md

 [Notebooks](notebooks/): Step-by-step Jupyter notebooks covering data preprocessing, exploratory data analysis, feature engineering, model training, hyperparameter tuning using Bayesian optimization, and model evaluation.

-[Scripts](scripts/): Python scripts for more modular or production-ready code.

 [Model Card and Datasheet](docs/): Documentation providing details on model performance, usage, and dataset characteristics.

 [Results](results/): Visualizations and output files showcasing the analysis and outcomes of the models.